tatsumi486/blogDump/extra.md

 And Dabi never thought it could be such a threat, but indeed, his heart sank in his chest.
 "Then, should I just watch die?" his voice cracked.
 Midoriya gave him a cheeky grin, "Demons don't grant easy deaths, remember?"
+And occationally, Dabi wished that they never met.
+Then he'd never regret fighting for himself and he would never regret leaving that family.
+Midoriya's hand grabbed his, lacing their fingers together, and beamed up at him.
+Laughably weak.
+Mockingly small.
+Someone as small and as weak as Midoriya, but Dabi couldn't even protect him.
+Dabi reached his other arm to grab the young man and hold him close to his heart.
+He never cared about living a long life, but the time they had together felt too short.
+The universe must be laughing at him.

 -